Welcome to SysAid!

 - Go to Tools > User Management > End Users.

 - Select the end users you would like to make administrators using the tick boxes.
 This displays the End User Actions list.

 - On the End User Actions list, click Convert to Admin.
 The selected end users are converted to administrators.
 They are removed from the end user list and added to the administrator list.

 Creating administrators manually

-If you did not integrate with LDAP or import users from a CSV, you can create your administrators manually.
-You may do so from User Management --> Administrators.
+If you did not integrate with LDAP or import users from a .csv, you can create your administrators manually.
+You may do so from Tools > User Management > Administrators.
 Go here for further instructions for creating admins manually.